 Recommended: ECON 351.

-Offered as needed.
+Offered in alternate years.

 455 Environmental and Resource Economics.

 Overview of the theory and management of natural resource use and environmental policy.
 Topics include the control of air and water pollution, solid waste management and recycling, forestry, curbing suburban sprawl, water management, and mitigation of climate change.
 Issues addressed from both theoretical and empirical perspectives.